BlueCoffee-SG/eagleEyes/README.md

 SpyEyes :
-   SpyEyes is Distributed Monitor System
+   eagleEyes is Distributed Monitor System

-SpyEyes Stuct
+eagleEyes Stuct
    agent
    Server

-SpyEyes is develop by golang
+eagleEyes is develop by golang